-It is a collection of questions and answers designed to help manufacturers navigate their performance evaluation obligations under the new IVD Regulation 2017/746.

-The questions and answers are the result of the collective wisdom of many regulatory and clinical experts, members of MedTech Europe.
+This eBook is a collection of questions and answers designed to help manufacturers navigate their performance evaluation obligations under the IVD Regulation 2017/746.
+The questions and answers are the result of the collective wisdom of many regulatory and clinical experts, and members of MedTech Europe.